Googulator/TeslaCrack/README.md

      known magic numbers, while unfactor.py is filetype-dependent, and may sometimes report false positive keys.
 Syntax for the two scripts is the same, simply add <code>-ecdsa</code>
      to the name of the script.
+   * For very old TeslaCrypt infections, a third key reconstructor is provided, which uses the Bitcoin ransom address instead of a sample file.
+Both the Bitcoin address and the public key can be obtained from the recovery file in the affected machine's Documents folder for such old infections.
+     The Bitcoin address is the first line of the file, while the public key (which needs to be factored) is the third line.
+Syntax is like unfactor.py, but use the Bitcoin address in place of a filename.
+     Note that teslacrack.py can't decode the file format used by old TeslaCrypt, so you will need to perform the actual decryption using TeslaDecoder.
 8. Edit teslacrack.py, and add your public and private AES keys to the known_keys array.
 9. Repeat step 3.
 The decrypted file should appear next to the encrypted vvv file - verify that it was decrypted correctly.
    If not, redo steps 7-8 with the other candidate keys from unfactor.py